Yif1999/metal-lsp/README.md

 1. Ensure you've saved the file (diagnostics run on save)
 2. Check that `xcrun metal` works: `xcrun metal --version`
-3. Look at the LSP logs: `:lua vim.lsp.set_log_level('debug')` then check `:LspLog`
+3. Check your editor's LSP logs/output for error messages

 ### Completions not working

-1. Verify the LSP is attached: `:LspInfo`
+1. Verify the LSP server is attached to your buffer
-2. Try manual completion: `Ctrl-x Ctrl-o`
+2. Try manual completion (usually Ctrl+Space or your editor's completion shortcut)
-3. Check your completion plugin configuration
+3. Check your editor's completion settings and LSP configuration

 ## Roadmap